Carson Branstine: 2019–2024: College years

-Branstine made the decision to accept a full scholarship at the University of Southern California in 2019, and transferred to the University of Virginia,3 after spending a redshirt season at USC.
-She did not play the tennis season at Southern California due to a meniscus surgery.
-Although she was the No. 2 freshman newcomer and held the No. 1 Universal Tennis Rating throughout her time off and into the start at UVA.
-Branstine is a media studies major, and also declared pre-law.
+Branstine made the decision to accept a full scholarship at the University of Southern California in 2019, and transferred to the University of Virginia, after spending a redshirt season at USC.
+She did not play the tennis season at USC or Virginia due to injury.
+Branstine majored in Society, Ethics and Law with a minor in Philosophy.
+She transferred to Texas A&M where she played two seasons of college tennis before a season-ending injury in 2023.
+During her collegiate career, she reached a career-high ITA ranking of No. 2 in doubles and No. 8 in singles.